httpjamesm/KagiAssistant/README.md

 ## Screenshots

+### App

 | <img src="./docs/screenies/onboarding.webp" width="250"> | <img src="./docs/screenies/1000015800.webp" width="250"> | <img src="./docs/screenies/1000015801.webp" width="250">        |
 |----------------------------------------------------------|----------------------------------------------------------|-----------------------------------------------------------------|
 | <img src="./docs/screenies/1000015802.webp" width="250"> | <img src="./docs/screenies/1000015799.webp" width="250"> | <img src="./docs/screenies/default_assistant.webp" width="250"> |

+### Digital Assistant

+> Use of the mini overlay is enabled by default, but it’s optional.
+In Settings, you can turn it off
+> so that when you invoke the assistant, the app opens in its full view instead.

 ## Installation